geissdoerfer/find/README.md

 ## Firmware

-The C code in the [firmware](./firmware) directory runs the FIND protocol together with the FLYNC synchronization mechanism on the sensor node provided in `hardware`.
+The C code in the [firmware](./firmware) directory runs the FIND protocol together with the FLYNC synchronization mechanism on the sensor node provided in [hardware](./hardware).

 ## People

-FIND and FLYNC are developed at the Networked Embedded Systems Lab at TU Dresden as part of the DFG-funded project Next-IoT.
+FIND and FLYNC are being developed at the Networked Embedded Systems Lab at TU Dresden as part of the DFG-funded project Next-IoT.

 The following people have contributed to FIND and FLYNC: